mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 };
 ```

-What if you ran your test suite and saw this:
+Suppose you ran your test suite and this line appeared in the output:

 ```text
 [  FAILED  ] TokenizerTests.TestNextToken (6 ms)